eGroupTeam/frontend-templates/egroup-starter/README.md

 - [Getting Started](https://create-react-app.dev/docs/getting-started) – How to create a new app.
 - [User Guide](https://create-react-app.dev) – How to develop apps bootstrapped with Create React App.

-## Create self signed certificate
+## Https develop server

-You'll need create self signed certificate for develop.
+If need https develop server please create self signed certificate.

 Use openssl